Adding UI Controls#

 Coming from generic drawing tools, the lack of a rotation feature in Mockups might be surprising.

 This limitation is intentional, and not due to programming complexity (it's not hard to add technically).
-The reason we don't support rotating controls because we believe that in 90% of cases, it is not needed in wireframes.
+The reason we don't support rotating all controls because we believe that in 90% of cases, it is not needed in wireframes.
 In fact, adding the ability to rotate any control will likely result in wireframes that are very hard if not impossible to implement by the development team.

-We do support rotation in a few controls, where it makes sense.
+We do support rotation in images and a few controls, where it makes sense.
 Some controls can be rotated in 90-degree steps (icons, the triangle geometric shape, for example) and the label control has a few rotation options in its property inspector.

 If you feel that you need to rotate any other control, let us know on this forum thread and we'll discuss whether to add it together.